Serving families in Bedford, MA and surrounding communities for over 60 years.

 “If a man does not keep pace with his companions, perhaps it is because he hears a different drummer.
 Let him step to the music which he hears, however measured or far away.” - Henry David Thoreau

 In lieu of flowers, the family asks that you consider a donation to the Tony Rice Center in memory of Paul to change the course of someone’s life as they did his.
-Donations can be made online at https://givingmatters.guidestar.org/profile/2076/tony-rice-center.aspx# or mailed to 1300 Railroad Ave Shelbyville, TN 37160.To send flowers to the family or plant a tree in memory of Paul Genetti, please visit Tribute Store
+Donations can be made online at https://givingmatters.guidestar.org/profile/2076/tony-rice-center.aspx# or mailed to 1300 Railroad Ave Shelbyville, TN 37160.To plant a tree in memory of Paul Genetti, please visit Tribute Store